 At The Brass Academy, we believe our courses are the finest available for brass musicians aged 8-18.
 Here are some of the reasons our courses are so good.

-- Our courses are solely for brass or percussion players, so the tuition and repertoire is tailored specifically to their needs.
-Much more time is spent playing than brass players or percussionists would get on an orchestral course - there is no endless counting of rests here!
+- Our courses are solely for brass players, so the tuition and repertoire is tailored specifically to their needs.
+Much more time is spent playing than brass players would get on an orchestral course - there is no endless counting of rests here!

 - Every afternoon there is two hours of organised sport, run by our talented, enthusiastic and inclusive course sports teacher James Barringer.